dianavile/RgSocDVTeam/README-LSG.md

 - What the project is about? (short project description)
 - Why does this project exist? (short motivation)

+# Features
+- What makes your project stand out?

 ## Getting Started
 - Instructions to get copy of the project
 - Instructions to run project on local machine (for development and testing)